13.1 The Light Transport Equation

 where is on the film plane or front lens element and is on a light source, and

-Given Equation (14.16) and a particular length , all that we need to do to compute a Monte Carlo estimate of the radiance arriving at due to paths of length is to sample a set of vertices with an appropriate sampling density in the scene to generate a path and then to evaluate an estimate of using those vertices.
-Whether we generate those vertices by starting a path from the camera, starting from the light, starting from both ends, or starting from a point in the middle is a detail that only affects how the weights for the Monte Carlo estimates are computed.
-We will see how this formulation leads to practical light transport algorithms throughout this and the following two chapters.
+Whether we generate those vertices by starting a path from the camera, starting from the light, starting from both ends, or starting from a point in the middle is a detail that only affects how the path probability is computed.
+We will see how this formulation leads to practical light transport algorithms throughout this and the following chapters.

-Delta functions may be present in terms due to both BSDF components described by delta distributions as well as certain types of light sources (e.g., point lights and directional lights).
+Delta functions may be present in terms due not only to certain types of light sources (e.g., point lights and directional lights) but also to BSDF components described by delta distributions.
 If present, these distributions need to be handled explicitly by the light transport algorithm.
 For example, it is impossible to randomly choose an outgoing direction from a point on a surface that would intersect a point light source; instead, it is necessary to explicitly choose the single direction from the point to the light source if we want to be able to include its contribution.
 (The same is true for sampling BSDFs with delta components.)
 While handling this case introduces some additional complexity to the integrators, it is generally welcome because it reduces the dimensionality of the integral to be evaluated, turning parts of it into a plain sum.

 For example, consider the direct illumination term, , in a scene with a single point light source at point described by a delta distribution:

-In other words, must be the same as the light’s position in the scene; the delta distribution in the numerator cancels out due to an implicit delta distribution in (recall the discussion of sampling delta distributions in Section 14.1.3), and we are left with terms that can be evaluated directly, with no need for Monte Carlo.
+In other words, must be the light’s position in the scene; the delta distribution in the numerator cancels out due to an implicit delta distribution in (recall the discussion of sampling Dirac delta distributions in Section 12.1), and we are left with terms that can be evaluated directly, with no need for Monte Carlo.
 An analogous situation holds for BSDFs with delta distributions in the path throughput ; each one eliminates an integral over area from the estimate to be computed.

-Many rendering algorithms have been developed that are particularly good at solving the LTE under some conditions but don’t work well (or at all) under others.
-For example, the Whitted integrator only handles specular reflection from delta BSDFs and ignores multiply scattered light from diffuse and glossy BSDFs.
-Section 16.2.2 will introduce the concept of density estimation, which is used to implement a rendering algorithm known as stochastic progressive photon mapping (SPPM).
-The underlying density estimation that algorithm uses works well on diffuse surfaces because scattered radiance only depends on the surface position in this case to store a 2D radiance discretization, but for glossy surfaces it becomes preferable to switch to other techniques such as path tracing.
+Many rendering algorithms have been developed that are particularly good at solving the LTE under some conditions but do not work well (or at all) under others.
+For example, Whitted’s original ray-tracing algorithm only handles specular reflection from delta distribution BSDFs and ignores multiply scattered light from diffuse and glossy BSDFs.

-Because we would like to be able to derive correct light transport algorithms that account for all possible modes of scattering without ignoring any contributions and without double-counting others, it is important to carefully account for which parts of the LTE a particular solution method accounts for.
+Because we would like to be able to derive correct light transport algorithms that account for all possible modes of scattering without ignoring any contributions and without double-counting others, it is important to pay attention to which parts of the LTE a particular solution method accounts for.
 A nice way of approaching this problem is to partition the LTE in various ways.
 For example, we might expand the sum over paths to

 It is also useful to partition individual terms.
 For example, we might want to split the emission term into emission from small light sources, , and emission from large light sources, , giving us two separate integrals to estimate: